These digital services exist to help people to do essential and everyday tasks. From booking a GP appointment to renewing your passport.

 The Accessibility Regulations apply to public sector organisations including:

 - Most NHS organisations

 Monitoring the regulations

-The Government Digital Service (GDS) monitors the accessibility of public sector websites.
+The Central Digital and Data Office (CDDO) monitors the accessibility of public sector websites.
 They are responsible for making sure they follow the law.

 How to report an inaccessible public sector website